-You only need to register and request membership for a project if you
+Please note that you only need to register and request membership for a

-need write access on the wiki and repositories.
-Read access is
+project if you need write access on the wiki and repositories.
+Read

 You will not be able to access more material by registering.

-Also, subscribing to mailing lists is independent from OHR membership.
+Also, subscribing to the Discourse forums is independent from OHR membership.

 Redmine uses a language called "textile" for wiki editing.